8-bitz/UbuntuWind/README.md

 sudo ./install-docker-prefect-windmill.sh
 ```

-Safe to re-run: it tears down and removes any prior Docker/Prefect/Windmill
+Safe to re-run: it tears down and removes any prior Docker/Prefect/Windmill/Caddy
 install first (including old volumes — re-running intentionally means data
-loss for both tools, by design).
+loss for all three, by design).

 ## After it runs